 Highlight

 The Department of Social and Environmental Medicine, provides postgraduate courses leading to M.Sc. and Ph.D. in Tropical Medicine.
-Specialization is focusing on Social Medicine, Environmental Health, and Environmental Toxicology.
+Specialization is focusing on Social Medicine, Environmental Health and Toxicology, and Environmental Biotechnology.

 The research activities involve both laboratory and field investigations.
-Efforts are concentrated on health impacts and climate change. environmental and health impacts of industrial development.
-Through a strong collaboration with Osaka University in Japan, the staff of the Department has worked at the Center of Excellence for Antibody Research, which in 2011 received a U.S. patent for 20 clones of human monoclonal antibodies capable of neutralizing all four serotypes of the dengue virus.
+Efforts are concentrated on environmental and health impact assessment, especially of the development projects as well as the impacts of climate change.
+In addition, through a strong collaboration with Osaka University in Japan, the staff of the Department has worked at the Center of Excellence for Antibody Research (CEAR), which in 2011 received a U.S. patent for 20 clones of human monoclonal antibodies capable of neutralizing all four serotypes of the dengue virus.

 Copyright © 2008 Faculty of Tropical Medicine, Mahidol University.
 All rights reserved.